mrdivdiz/melonDS-Vita/README.md

 # melonDS

 DS emulator, sorta
+Okay, i just want to improve and practice my C and HW theory skills.
+All thanks to Rinnegatamante, hardest things is primary things.

 The goal is to do things right and fast, akin to blargSNES (but hopefully better).
 But also to, you know, have a fun challenge :)